IMP1/mir-obsidian/Mir/locations/Berrywood.md

 The village keeps goats for milk, and for their meat and hides.
 People forage from, and hunt in, the wood.
 A few regular traders will occassionally visit the village, looking to trade tools for berry wine.

 ## The Wood
 The wood mostly comprises [[???]] and [[???]] trees.
 The lower layers contain an abundance of [[Frostberry|frostberries]], hence the name.
-The residents of Berrywood ferment these berries into wine, which cools down the drinker slightly, which is refreshing in the summer months, but can also be useful to medical procedures.
+The residents of Berrywood ferment these berries into wine, which cools down the drinker slightly, which is refreshing in the summer months, but can also be useful to help with medical procedures.

-The wood offers other food in the form of [[Yarrow|yarrow root]], ...
+The wood offers other food in the form of [[Yarrow (Plant)|yarrow root]], ...

 Various animals are also native to the wood. [[Badger|Badgers]], [[Bat|bats]], [[Boar|boars]], [[Owl|owls]], [[Lark|larks]], [[Truorn|truorns], ]...